microsoft/garnet/website/docs/dev/cluster/migration.md

 The implementation of migration operation is separated into two components

 1. Command parsing and validation component.
-2. Migrate session operation and management component.
+2. Migration session operation and management component.

 The first component is responsible for parsing and validating the migration command arguments.
 Validation involves the following: